mne-tools/mne-python/doc/pre_install.rst

 If you intend only to perform ERP, ERF, or other sensor-level analyses, :doc:`MNE-python <install_mne_python>` is all you need.
-If you prefer MATLAB over python, probably all you need is :doc:`MNE-C
+If you prefer MATLAB over Python, probably all you need is :doc:`MNE-C
 <install_mne_c>` — the MNE MATLAB toolbox is distributed with it.

 If you want to transform sensor recordings into estimates of localized brain